 How to Resolve Issues with PayPal Payments for Airline Tickets

 If something goes wrong with your booking, call the airline first.
 They hold the actual ticket and reservation details.
-If the airline says they never got your money, but PayPal shows the charge, grab your transaction ID from PayPal.
-Give that number directly to the airline’s billing team to help them track it down.
+If the airline says they never received your payment but PayPal shows the charge, grab your transaction ID from PayPal and give it directly to the airline’s billing team so they can track it down.

-If the airline ignores you or you think you have been scammed, open a dispute in the PayPal Resolution Center.
-Just be ready to upload your booking emails, receipts, and any chat logs you have with the airline to back up your story.
+If the airline doesn’t respond or you believe you’ve been scammed, open a dispute in the PayPal Resolution Center.
+Upload your booking confirmation emails, receipts, and any chat logs with the airline to support your case.

-Since you will likely use your phone for mobile boarding passes, keep it charged up.
-Check out our guide on the best power banks for international travel so you stay connected the whole flight.
+Since you’ll likely use your phone for mobile boarding passes, keep it charged.
+Check out our guide on the best power banks for international travel so you stay connected throughout your trip.

 What airlines accept PayPal?

-Major airlines like American Airlines, Delta, United, Southwest, JetBlue, British Airways, Lufthansa, and Air Canada all take PayPal.
-Just keep in mind that the option might look different depending on whether you book on a computer or a mobile app.
+Major airlines including American Airlines, Delta, United, Southwest, JetBlue, Lufthansa, and Air Canada all take PayPal.
+The option may look different depending on whether you book on a desktop or mobile app, and availability can vary by market.

 Can I use PayPal Credit or “Pay in 4” for flights?

 Yes.
-If the airline accepts PayPal, you can usually pick PayPal Credit or “Pay in 4” right from your digital wallet during checkout, as long as those features are available in your region.
+If the airline accepts PayPal, you can usually select PayPal Credit or “Pay in 4” right from your digital wallet during checkout, as long as those features are available in your region and your account qualifies.

 Can I use PayPal on third-party booking sites like Expedia?

-Yes, most major travel sites like Expedia, Priceline, and Orbitz accept it.
-Booking through them is actually a great workaround if a specific airline doesn’t take PayPal on its own site.
+Yes.
+Most major travel sites including Expedia, Priceline, and Orbitz accept PayPal.
+Booking through them is a solid workaround if a specific airline doesn’t offer PayPal on its own site.

 Are there fees for using PayPal to book flights?

-Most major airlines do not charge you extra for using PayPal.
-But some budget carriers or third-party travel agencies might add a small processing fee.
-Always review the final total before you complete the purchase.
+Most major airlines don’t charge extra for PayPal.
+Some budget carriers or third-party travel agencies may add a small processing fee.
+Always review the final total before you complete your purchase.

 Does PayPal cover cancelled flights?

-If an airline cancels your trip and refuses to refund you, you can try filing an “Item/Service Not Received” dispute.
-PayPal usually asks you to try working things out with the airline first, though.
-Your actual coverage will depend on the ticket’s specific rules and PayPal’s current user agreement.
+If an airline cancels your trip and won’t refund you, you can try filing an “Item Not Received” dispute with PayPal.
+PayPal typically asks you to try resolving things with the airline first.
+Your actual coverage depends on the ticket’s terms and PayPal’s current user agreement.